nickrallison/robot_hand_firmware/README.md

-# Canis Minor Firmware
+# Robot Hand Firmware

 ## Description:
-This is the firmware used by AC Robotics' Canis Bot.
-Uses ROS to listen to motor command positions and move motors to those positions.
-Inverse kinematics and Gait done by RPi.
+This is the firmware used to control the robot hand and send microphone data to the laptop controlling it

 ## Install Directions
 1. Install ProjectIO in VScode